mikamichael/bootstrap/site/content/docs/4.3/content/tables.md

 </table>
 {{< /example >}}

 And because this happens with utilities, you have some flexibility in how you style your tables relative to their context.
-For example, if your page is already dark gray with lighter text, you don't need to set every utility on the `<table>`—just `.border-gray-700`.
+For example, **assuming your page is already dark gray** with lighter text, you don't need to set every utility on the `<table>`—just `.border-gray-700`.

 {{< example class="bg-dark text-white" >}}
 <table class="table border-gray-700">